This fall, the Eugene City Council will consider an ordinance prohibiting natural gas in all new low-rise residential buildings beginning next year.

 I also invite you to read Vision 2050: Destination Zero, an in-depth scenario analysis incorporating advancements that leverage our system for more holistic, economy-wide approaches to greenhouse gas reductions.
 If you have any questions, please feel free to contact me using the Contact Tony link.

-Share your views with the Eugene City Council before their work session on July 25 about proposals to ban natural gas in homes and commercial buildings.
+Share your views with the Eugene City Council about proposals to ban natural gas in homes and commercial buildings.

 Send an email to city councilors asking for the analysis of proposals that significantly alter Eugene’s energy future.